weasel-fish/crypto-keeper/README.md

 SUMMARY

-Crypto Keeper is a simply cryptocurrency investment platform that presents price history data for over one hundred cryptocurrencies.
+Crypto Keeper is a simple cryptocurrency investment platform that presents price history data for over one hundred cryptocurrencies.
 It also simulates the ability to buy and sell cryptocurrencies and track potential gains and losses due to price fluctuation.

 For the frontend, I used the React library using TypeScript.
 I used several Material-UI components to style the app, as well as ApexCharts to display historical price fluctuation.
 I used the Coinbase Pro API to gather all cryptocurrency data used in this app.

 For the backend server I used Node with the Express framework, also using TypeScript.
 The server connects with a PostgreSQL database which stores user and user' cryptocurrency ownership data.

+The overall architural design for this app is the Model View Controller pattern.
+Much of these three responsibilities handled among the frontend React components, although the backend server does control the service of data from the database.

 <!-- You can see this app live at:  -->